wolf81/challenge/applications/power_your_train.md

 Ideally it would be an all-encompassing ecosystem that connects all parties and requires little input from the consumer.
 Example: in the app of his energy provider, a user can set to automatically move a percentage of the self-generated oversupply in energy to a public transportation fund.
 The money value of this will be then transferred to his public transportation account.

-We will utilize the EWF blockchain to execute the energy transaction.
+We will utilize the EWT blockchain to execute the energy transaction.
 The smart contract (powered by pricing oracles provided by ChainLink) will determine the money value of this transaction.

 ### Lean approach
 We are confident that this concept will take off and can be implemented.
 It is a very complex undertaking however with numerous parties involved.
 Therefore, we prefer to take the lean approach and start off on a small scale to develop an MVP.

 We want to develop a test case in our home country of The Netherlands.
 We want to involve parties that are already closely aligned with EWF.